Corona claims 84 more lives, 4,062 new cases reported

 There were 5,383 COVID infected patients under treatment in critical condition in various COVID dedicated healthcare facilities of the country.

-The national COVID positivity ratio during the past 24 hours was recorded 6.43%.
+The national COVID positivity ratio during past 24 hours was recorded 6.43%.

 The maximum ventilators were occupied in four major cities including Islamabad 38 percent, Bahawalpur 47 percent, Lahore 55 percent and Multan 70 percent.
 The maximum Oxygen beds (alternate oxygen providing facility other than ventilator administered as per medical requirement of COVID patient) was also occupied in four major cities of Swabi 77percent, Gujrat 63 percent, Gujranwala 72percent and Multan 57 percent.